windstonp/Twick/README.md

 # 📂 Install the Project. <a name="install"></a>

-First of all, you will need to install [Composer](https://www.npmjs.com/) and [Laravel](https://laravel.com/docs/8.x/installation#installation-via-composer) on your computer to download the packages.
+First of all, you will need to install <a href="https://getcomposer.org/download/" target="_blank">Composer</a> and <a href="https://laravel.com/docs/8.x/installation#installation-via-composer" target="_blank">Laravel</a> on your computer to download the packages.
 <br>
 ```
 // after install composer and laravel you will execute this command on the project folder: